 – Tag board, poster board

 – Tissue paper and gift wrap from every celebration

 – Fabric scraps from discarded clothing

-Amy wrote: “I’ve been collecting old clothes… stained, holey clothes that would normally be trashed, and my kids are weaving with them… as well as cut up plastic bags, some old screen I found, bags of chips, etc. The kids are encouraged to bring anything in from home that they can weave with too… as long as it is something that was headed to the trash can or recycling bin.”
+Amy wrote – “I’ve been collecting old clothes… stained, holey clothes that would normally be trashed, and my kids are weaving with them… as well as cutting up plastic bags, some old screen I found, bags of chips, etc. The kids are encouraged to bring anything in from home that they can weave with too… as long as it is something that was headed to the trash can or recycling bin.”

-Midge wrote: “I reuse all my Clorox wipe containers for my markers and colored pencils and black sharpies and paint pens.
-I reuse all my large butter tubs to house oil pastels and crayons. and any small ones i get I but beads, and such in each… I never buy containers!
-Also I use egg cartons for paint with my kiddos! one pump per section per color and it works perfect on portion control and the lid closes and keeps the paint fresh for 2 weeks!”
+Midge wrote – “I reuse all my Clorox wipe containers for my markers and colored pencils and black sharpies and paint pens.
+I reuse all my large butter tubs to house oil pastels and crayons, and any small ones I get but beads and such in each… I never buy containers!
+Also I use egg cartons for paint with my kiddos!
+One pump per section per color and it works perfect on portion control and the lid closes and keeps the paint fresh for 2 weeks!”